a-sh-dev/portfolio/README.md

 After completing the boot camp, I initially planned to use only `React.js`, but I'm sold by how `Next.js` features a faster and more scalable app due to its server-side rendering capability. `Next.js` is an extension framework of the `React.js` library plus the added SEO friendliness and built-in router improvements.
 Generally, it's faster due to its server-side rendering functionality, especially for generating static websites.

-The most enjoyable learning in this project is building reusable components and working on conditional rendering through data iterations.
+The most enjoyable learning in this project is creating *design patterns* →  building reusable components, and working on conditional rendering through data iterations for better maintainability.
 All the UI styling are only made possible (and faster) thanks to `twin.macro`, which significantly assists in blending the best of two worlds between `Tailwind CSS` and `Styled-Components`.

 By no means this portfolio is entirely complete.
 There are many rooms for improvements.
 But I'm happy to release this version while at the same time working for further development and refinement.